rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### impact
-- Used by modules: writeoff_analytics, material_writeoff
+- Used by modules: material_writeoff, writeoff_analytics
 - Files: 2
 - Functions using this table:
   - refresh_writeoff_metrics in puvi-backend/puvi-backend-main/modules/writeoff_analytics.py